yusufonaran0/Ultrasound-HS-SR04-BPA-DEL26-/README.md

 Time-of-Flight (ToF) is a distance measurement method based on calculating the travel time of a wave between a transmitter and a receiver.
 In ultrasonic sensing systems, high-frequency sound waves are emitted, reflected from an object, and received back by the sensor.

 The HC-SR04 ultrasonic module operates using this principle.
-It emits an ultrasonic pulse at approximately 40 kHz and measures the time required for the echo signal to return.

-The fundamental relationship used for distance calculation is:
+It emits an ultrasonic pulse at approximately 40 kHz and measures the time required for the echo signal to return The fundamental relationship used for distance calculation is:

-Distance formula:

     distance = (v × t) / 2